Flowey0622/ELEC0088-SNS/README.md

 This directory stores the trained models, which will be loaded on the server and applied to predict data.

+## ELEC0088 SNS Assignment Final Report.pdf

+The report for this project

 ## requirements

 All the modules needed in this project